QuantEcon/lecture-source-py/source/rst/python_oop.rst

     c1.wealth

-In fact each instance stores its data in a separate namespace dictionary
+In fact, each instance stores its data in a separate namespace dictionary

 .. code-block:: python3